utdata/icj-class/fga/fga.md

 The [First Graphics App](http://www.firstgraphicsapp.org/) lesson taught at NICAR over the past couple of years is a great introduction into how modern newsrooms construct online projects.

-Our aim is to go through this lesson together in class, following along with the script, but also filling in some context as we go along.
-It will still go pretty fast, as we'll spend weeks following going into further detail on some of the technologies used.
+It's possible we'll go through this lesson together in class, following along with the script, but also filling in some context as we go along.
+If it doesn't make it into class, it is worth doing on your own.
+It's easy enough to follow along.

 What follows are some notes and thoughts about this project to go over as we move along the script.